IowaDave/C-with-Arduino/README.md

 extern "C" int my_function();
 ```

 It worked for me.
+I appreciate two things about this approach:

-I prefer the tidiness of keeping all those funky ```extern "C"``` lines out of sight in a header of their own, then including the header in the normal (c++) way.
+1. the tidiness of keeping all those funky ```extern "C"``` lines out of sight in a header of their own,
+2. then being able to include that in the normal (c++ style) way.

+To be honest, I wrote this note to remind me of reasons to avoid using straight C code in an Arduino IDE project.
+The IDE is a C++ environment.
+I should simply remember that and write code compatible with C++.
+Most of which looks and works exactly like C. Where C++ differs from C, choose to embrace the difference and turn it to my good.